Groy416/Groy416/README.md

 I’m someone who looks at a dataset and thinks, “there’s definitely a story here.”

-Welcome to my little corner of the internet—where data meets curiosity and chaos turns into insights.
+Welcome to my little corner of the internet, where data meets curiosity and chaos turns into insights.
 I’m an aspiring Data Analyst & Machine Learning Researcher who loves digging deep into datasets, spotting hidden patterns, and asking “why does this happen?” more times than necessary.
 I spend most of my time trying to teach machines to understand patterns better than we do (or at least close enough).

+What I do:
+-Find patterns in chaos
+-Build models, break them, fix them
+-Turn complicated stuff into something understandable

 ---